As an experienced cruiser, I've got tons of tips to make your next cruise vacation a breeze.

 2. Essential Oils

 An elderly lady I met on a cruise a couple of years ago swore on the benefits of using essential oils.
 She brought out this little lipstick-looking thing that basically just had a cotton wick in it.
-When she opened the lid and stuck it under my nose, I was treated to a mix of lavender and what I think was bitter orange.
+When she opened the lid and stuck it under my nose, I was treated to a mix of lavender and what I think was bitter orange and ginger.
 It had other fragrances in it as well, but those are the main ones that I remember.

 She said that it was the best little pre-cruise investment that she had made.
 She said it worked wonders on any motion sickness that she suffered as well as being a great treatment for when she felt a little anxious, etc.